joh748/SE310_Fitness_Tracker/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for FiTrack
 title: "[Feature]"
 labels: ''
 assignees: ''